andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/open_knowledge_format.md

 It translates the **"LLM-Wiki-Pattern"** into an unambiguous, recursive folder and file structure that can be read, indexed, and manipulated by AI agents and humans alike without an translation layer.

+## 1. Three Pragmatic Rules

+To ensure that the file-based knowledge system remains highly readable, intuitive, and easy for AI agents to process, follow these [three core guidelines](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/):

+1. **Folders Should Never Depend on Sub-Folders:**
+   Dependencies must always point inward (or downward).
+3. **Sub-Folders Do Not Introduce New Concepts, Just More Details:**
+   A sub-folder must only exist to expand upon, refine, or detail a concept already introduced in its parent folder.
+5. **Folders Must Reflect Business Concepts, Not Technical Ones:**
+   Organize by business domains (e.g., `customer/`, `billing/`), not technical roles (`controllers/`, `models/`).

+The Trick to achieving the next-level readability is focusing heavily on the highest (parent) hierarchy level (Level 0 and 1).
+By placing files representing the main, high-level business concepts directly at the top levels without technical clutter, anyone (and any AI model) can open the project and immediately understand *what* the system does.
+The sub-folders then naturally act as chapters, revealing finer details and sub-concepts only as the reader chooses to dive deeper.

+## **2. Abstract Structure Model (Tree)**

-The system controls knowledge domains exclusively through structure anchors (index files), category directories, and atomic concepts.
+According to [**Open Knowledge Format (OKF)**](https://cloud.google.com/blog/products/data-analytics/how-the-open-knowledge-format-can-improve-data-sharing?hl=en) the system controls knowledge domains exclusively through structure anchors (index files), category directories, and atomic concepts.

-## 1. Definitions
+### 2.1.
+Mathematical Definitions

 * **N:** The root folder / global `namespace` (Level 0).
 * **I[k]:** A structure anchor (the `index.md` file) at logical path level `k`